-Cardiopulmonary resuscitation (CPR) is a series of steps to help a person who is not responding and has stopped breathing.
-CPR helps deliver oxygen rich blood to the body tissue when the body is not able to do this on its own.
+Cardiopulmonary resuscitation (CPR) is a series of steps to help a person whose breathing or heart has stopped.
+CPR helps pump blood to the body when the heart cannot do so.

 Reasons for Procedure

-CPR is given to a person who is not responding and has stopped breathing.
-Reasons for this may include:
+CPR is given when a person has stopped breathing.
+This may happen for many reasons, such as:

 - Sudden cardiac arrest